 HUD-Approved Intermediaries and State HFAs may choose to use this tool for potentially new organizations who want to join their network.

-The options for participating with HUD’s Housing Counseling program are described in this flowchart.
+The options for participating with HUD’s Housing Counseling program are described in the Approval Process flowchart.

 Before getting started, review the supplemental materials.

 View the questions asked in the tool and brief descriptions of related requirements and links to related resources

 Defines the types of organizations referenced in the tool

 Answers to common questions on recordkeeping, conflict of interest, housing counseling delivery, offsite accommodations, data security, and more

 Provides the steps to become a HUD-Approved Housing Counseling Agency